Almarranz/GNS_pm_relative_python/README.md

 ## Obtaining Relative Proper Motions from GNS1 and GNS2 Using GNS2 as the Reference Frame

-Proper motions calculated from GNS1 and GNS2 data.
+This process calculates proper motions using data from GNS1 and GNS2.

 0. **`gns1_B_lists.py`**
-   Combines the H and Ks lists for the new reduction.
+   - Combines the H and Ks lists for GNS2.

 1. **`GNS1_GNS2_alignment.py`**
-   - Perferm the alignment between GNS1 and GNS2 with an afine transformation frisr and the with a polynomial, using a python version of polywarp and compute the proper motions
+   - Performs alignment between GNS1 and GNS2 with an affine transformation first, followed by a polynomial transformation.
+   - Uses a Python version of `polywarp` to compute proper motions.

 2. **`gns_pm_comparison.py`**
-   - Comapares the pm with those of Gaia and Hosek.
+   - Compares the proper motions with those from Gaia and Hosek.